DivyaSingh0111/SoluLab_Assignment/README.md

 #### Key Features:
 - **Data Exploration:** Insights into employee data, including demographics, job-related factors, and attrition rates.
-- **Models:** Overview of models like Logistic Regression, Random Forest, and SVM used for prediction.
+- **Models:** Overview of models like Logistic Regression, Random Forest, and Decision Tree used for prediction.
 - **Evaluation:** Metrics used to evaluate model performance, such as accuracy, precision, and recall.
 - **Interpretation:** Understanding key factors influencing employee attrition based on model interpretations.